jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 12/21 : Added dependency on the PIP
+- 12/21 : Removed the conditional deployments for vpngw template, consolidated to just the resource deployment
 - 12/21 : Corrected vpngw ipconfigurations was object, should be an array
 - 12/21 : Updated vpngw with unique deployment names
 - 12/21 : Corrected Appgw template, when passing in two sets of rules two identical ports were created which fails.
 Used copy() in the variables to create as many frontendports are required, then used union() in the resources and passed the copy variable in twice (union requires arg1,arg2...) this returns only unique frontendports